-The amendments are not expected to have a material impact on the consolidated financial statements of PADICO.
+These amendments had no impact on the consolidated financial statements of PADICO.

 Property, Plant and Equipment: Proceeds before Intended Use - Amendments to IAS 16

 In May 2020, the IASB issued Property, Plant and Equipment - Proceeds before Intended Use, which prohibits entities from deducting from the cost of an item of property, plant and equipment, any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the costs of producing those items, in profit or loss.